Thomas Traherne: Church ministry

 After receiving his baccalaureate degree from Oxford in 1656, he took holy orders.

 On 30 December 1657, he was appointed as the rector of Credenhill near Hereford, by the Commissioners for the Approbation of Public Preachers, although at the time he was not an ordained priest.
-A curious note appended to the record of his appointment is that Traherne counted upon the patronage of Ambella, the widow of the Earl of Kent.
+A curious note appended to the record of his appointment is that Traherne counted upon the patronage of Amabel Fane, the widow of the Earl of Kent.
 (Note: Annabel or Amabel (nee Benn), widow of Henry Grey, 10th Earl of Kent) Traherne served in this post for ten years.

 Following the restoration of the monarchy and the return of Charles II, Traherne was ordained priest on 20 October 1660 by the Bishop of Oxford, Robert Skinner, at Launton near Bicester.

 In 1667, Traherne became the private chaplain to Sir Orlando Bridgeman, 1st Baronet, of Great Lever, the Lord Keeper of the Great Seal to King Charles II, at Teddington (near Hampton Court) in Middlesex.
 It was while residing there that Traherne died on 27 September 1674, having that day dictated a brief nuncupative will to his friend and neighbour John Berdoe, in which he made bequests to the servants who had looked after him and left his few belongings to his brother Philip and sister-in-law Susan.
 On 10 October 1674 he was buried in St Mary's Church at Teddington, under the church's reading desk.

 Character and lifestyle

 Traherne was described as "one of the most pious ingenious men that ever I was acquainted with", and "a man of a cheerful and sprightly Temper … ready to do all good Offices to his Friends, and Charitable to the Poor almost beyond his ability".
 Traherne believed he suffered from the weaknesses of a sociable personality: "Too much openness and proneness to Speak are my Diseas.
 Too easy and complying a Nature".

-According to Anthony à Wood, Traherne "always led a simple and devout life; his will shows that he possessed little beyond his books ...".
+Anthony à Wood writes that Traherne "always led a simple and devout life; his will shows that he possessed little beyond his books ...".